-All PIU program students are eligible to apply for a PIU Work Education Grant of a maximum of \$800 per semester.
-To receive this grant, each student must make a written agreement to perform a maximum of 80 hours of service on the Guam campus.
+All PIU program students may apply for a PIU Work Education Grant (award amount up to \$750 per semester).
+To receive this grant, each student will make a written agreement to perform a maximum of 100 hours of service on the Guam campus over the course of a single term (semester or summer).
 The total hours required will be proportionate to the amount of the award.
-The grant will be applied to the student account for tuition, room, board, fees and books only.
+The grant will be applied to the student account for tuition, room and other fees excluding course textbooks and penalty fees.